sanzgadea/benford/README.md

-# benford
+# Benford
-Benford's Law compared with various data sets.
+Benford's Law compared with data from Keppler Space Telescope.